accessibility-luxembourg/accessibilite.public.lu/content/en/raweb1/rgaa/glossaire/fonctionnalite-d-accessibilite.md

 title: Accessibility feature
 ---

-Examples of accessibility functionality:
+Examples of accessibility features

-- a device allowing a palette of more contrasting colors to be loaded for users;
+- a device for loading a more contrasting colour palette for users;
-- a character size enlargement device;
+- a font size enlargement device;
-- a component allowing access to a simplified language version;
+- a component for accessing a simplified language version;
 - special keyboard shortcuts available for certain assistive technologies;
-- gestures or device movements that trigger features.
+- gestures or device movements that trigger functionalities.